At Friars we have an attendance target of 97%.

 Changes to the 2006 Education Act took effect from 1 September 2013.
 This means that Friars Primary will not authorise any leave of absence during term time unless there are exceptional circumstances.
 These requests must be made in advance.

 This will mean that any request made for a holiday will automatically be declined and student’s attendance record will be marked as ‘unauthorised holiday’ should the holiday still take place.
-All holiday unauthorised holiday requests are forwarded to the LA penalty charge notice panel who will decide whether to impose a fine.
-Please note that holiday requests at the start of the school year (for all year groups) will not be authorised.
+Unauthorised holiday requests are forwarded to the LA penalty charge notice panel who will decide whether to impose a fine.
+Please ensure your children return from holiday for the start of the school terms.

 Under Section 444 of the Education Act 1996 parents of a child of compulsory school age are under a legal duty to ensure the regular attendance of that child at the school where he/she is a registered pupil.
 Failure to fulfil this duty may result in the Local Education Authority prosecuting the parents.
 If found guilty of the offence, each parent could be fined up to £2,500 and/or sentenced to 3 months imprisonment.
 The parent may alternatively be subject to a fixed-penalty fine of £60.